chutrunganh/Stock-Trading-Platform/README.md

 - Postgres SQL
 - Pgadmin

-Access te webpage at: `http://localhost:5173`.
+Access the webpage at: `http://localhost:5173`.

 You can take an additional step to securely expose your Docker services to the internet using Cloudflare Tunnel (formerly Argo Tunnel).
 To do this, register a tunnel and link it to the domain name you specify in the `BE_URL` and `FE_URL` variables in your `.env` file.
 Then, follow the official instructions on the Cloudflare website to run the tunnel and make your services publicly accessible.
-The webpage now can be access via `https://soictstock.io.vn`.
+The webpage now can be accessed via `https://soictstock.io.vn`.
+See instructions setup [here](./docs/techStack/techStack_2.md/#6-cloudflare-tunnel).

 # 🏗️ Project Structure